-For Local, State or Provincial level participants to become eligible to participate in the current year's International YHEC program, an official NRA Youth Hunter Education Challenge International Registration Form, with accompanying copies of the participant's birth certificate, hunter education card, registration fee, and a photograph (not to exceed 2" x 3" color or black and white, no photocopies) must be submitted to NRA by the deadline date as established below.
+For Local or State level participants to become eligible to participate in the current year's Regional YHEC program, an official Regional YHEC Registration Form, with accompanying hunter education card must be submitted to Regional YHEC host by the deadline date as established by the Regional YHEC event committee.

-NOTE: Once registration has been received and processed by NRA staff, individuals may not alter their participation division.
+NOTE: Once registration has been received and processed by the Regional YHEC event staff, individuals may not alter their participation division.
 See Section III. - Participation Guidelines.